 Sign up for a debt management plan

-Nonprofit credit counseling agencies can help you tackle your debt through a debt management plan.
-These plans generally last for three to five years and are available to anyone who has debt, regardless of the amount.
+Not-for-profit credit counseling agencies can help you tackle your debt through a debt management plan.
+These plans generally last three to five years and are available to anyone who has debt, regardless of the amount.

 If you sign up for a debt management plan, the agency will work on your behalf to contact your lenders and negotiate a payment plan.
 You’ll make monthly payments to the agency, which will send the appropriate funds to your creditors.

-A debt management plan might also lower any fees or finance charges you’ve been charged.
-Note that some plans might charge setup fees or monthly fees, depending on the agency.
+A debt management plan might also lower any fees or finance charges.
+Note that some plans might charge modest setup fees or monthly fees, depending on the agency.

 Learn More: How to Get Out of Credit Card Debt Fast